 How to add a legal notice of email signature

-In the Bybrand email signature editor, adding a legal warning area in your email signature is quick, follow the animation below.
-Then need to complement the text you want.
+In the Bybrand editor, adding a legal warning area in your email signature is quick.
+See the video below.
+Next, you need to complement the custom text.

 Trying not to be ironic, here is my disclaimer: I am not a lawyer, and the following information above should not be taken as legal advice.
 I organized and researched information from various sources on the internet.

 This article was last updated on June 6, 2019

 Create, manage, and deploy powerful email signatures for your team using Bybrand.